 inklewriter is a web-based text game engine that’s easy and fun to use.
 You can combine it with graphics to create graphical adventure games, but beware that it may be a lot of work to do that!

-If you want to graduate beyond text games, you should check out these free game development tools that will ease the learning curve of making 2D and 3D games.
+Try our favorite interactive text games if you’d rather play than create.
+And if you want to graduate beyond text games, you should check out these free game development tools that will ease the learning curve of making 2D and 3D games.

 Image Credit: GUN AWAN via Shutterstock.com, KaVir via Wikimedia Commons